jdlehman/react-fuzzy-filter/README.md

 `fuseConfig` is an object that specifies configuration for [`fuse.js`](https://github.com/krisk/Fuse), the library that is doing the fuzzy searching.
 The only required key in this object is `keys`, which is an array that specifies the key(s), in the objects to use for comparison.
 Check out all of the configuration [options](https://github.com/krisk/Fuse#options).

-### renderItem

-`renderItem` is a required function that defines how each match is rendered.
-It receives the item and the index as arguments and should return a React element.

 ### items

 `items` is an array of the objects to be rendered.
 It defaults to an empty array.